Here’s our HR end of year checklist. Here are our tips for getting your HR in order for 2023.

 Have your staff fulfilled their training objectives and needs this year?
 If not, you still have time to complete this before the end of the year and add this to your HR end of year checklist.

-Allocate funds and resources now for staff training in 2022 so that staff are clear on what’s available to them for the next twelve months.
+Allocate funds and resources now for staff training in 2024 so that staff are clear on what’s available to them for the next twelve months.
 Read our guide to setting up a training scheme if this is something you haven’t done before.

 Consider running a staff survey to guide the HR strategy and agenda for the year ahead

 Conducting staff surveys can help you gain a better understanding of how your staff feel about working for your organisation.
 When implemented correctly and followed up with visible actions, they can also help boost morale and in turn your organisation’s productivity.
 Read our blog post on how they could transform your business.
 We also partner we WeThrive, which is an engagement platform designed to help you run surveys and use the results to create highly effective teams, retain key staff for longer and deliver better business results.
-Listen to our webinar about how the system works.

 Review your employee benefits